tresorama/shadcn-registry-ts/next-app/registry/input/items/utility/stream.example.md

   // ai sdk stream
   const aiStream = openai.createChatCompletion({ mode: 'XXX', stream: true });

-  // convert the stream to a single string const resultString = await readWebStreamIntoString(aiStream.body);
+  // read all the chunks of the stream into a single string const resultString = await readWebStreamIntoString(aiStream.body);

   // check the result
   expect(resultString).toBe('hello');
 })
 ```